U.S., China putting trade war on hold, Treasury's Mnuchin says

 "If any of the remedies are altered they are still going to be very, very, tough, including big fines, compliance measures, new management, new boards," he said.
 "Do not expect ZTE to get off scot-free.
 Ain't going to happen."

-(Reporting by Lindsay Dunsmuir, Howard Schneider, Doina Chiacu; Writing by Doina Chiacu; Editing by Lisa Shumaker)
+(Reporting by Lindsay Dunsmuir, Howard Schneider, Doina Chiacu, David Lawder; Writing by Doina Chiacu; Editing by Lisa Shumaker and Sandra Maler)

 By Lindsay Dunsmuir and Howard Schneider